calculuswhiz/thyDungeonMan/README.md

   -```make nosound``` if you just have ncurses.

-If you're on Linux, you probably already have ncurses, but you most likely need to install csfml though.
+If you're on Linux, you probably already have ncurses, but you most likely need to install csfml.